masoudkarimif/combinational-logic-simulator/README.md

 The simulator takes a combination circuit in an ISCAS gate-level netlist format located in `resources/circuit.isc` along with test inputs located in `resources/test-inputs.txt` and simulates the propagation of the inputs against the circuit.
 It then generates the waveform associated with the simulation.

 ## Waveform
 Here's an example of what the waveform looks like.
+It's based on the ISCAS c17 [benchmark](https://www.researchgate.net/figure/ISCAS-Benchmark-Circuit-c17_fig3_297715287).

 <br/>

 ![Waveform](./waveform.png)

 <br/>
 Green indicates the HIGH logic, yellow the LOW logic, and red the UNKNOWN logic.

 ## Install